 Tech for the New School Year

-If your kid is having trouble getting into the wake-up routine, we may have just what you’re looking for.
 With the help of new innovations and inventions, your children can stay more focused and keep better organized all year long.
-These new tools are helping them manage their workload more efficiently — helping them grow into more competent students.
+Technology like this can be a huge help as they navigate a year that may require a mix of in person and virtual learning.
+These new tools can help them manage their workload more efficiently — helping them grow into more engaged, successful students.

-Invest in a starter laptop.
-Find a good refurbished or used laptop.
-Ebay and local fix-it computer stores are great for sourcing laptops like these.
-Be sure you’re picking up a laptop with a solid state drive (SSD).
+Invest in a personal laptop, tablet or Chromebook.
+Even if the school provides a laptop for school, your kids will want something for learning that is all their own.
+You don’t need to drop a lot of cash on a smart device either.
+Find a good refurbished or used device. eBay and local fix-it computer stores are great for sourcing tech like these.
+Be sure you’re picking up a tech with a solid state drive (SSD).
 Kids drop things all the time and laptops that rely on a spinning hard drive (HDD) are more vulnerable to damage.
-Don’t forget to install a good word processor or get them a Google account and they can work in the cloud on Google Docs for free.
+Don’t forget to install a good word processor or get them a Google account so they can work in the cloud on Google Docs for free.

 Get a lightweight, Bluetooth-enabled keyboard.
 Kids can work more efficiently on assignments when they’re typing, even when used with a phone or other mobile device.

 Look at smart digital notebooks.
 Here’s how this tech works: your kids take notes with a special pen in a digital notebook, then they photograph their work with a related app.
 From there, it’s uploaded to the cloud and can then be tagged, stored and shared.
 Because many kids learn better when they’re writing things down, they’re likely to retain more of what they learn.